opensensorhub/osh-js/vuepress/docs/src/guide/views/map/general.md

 ## Example

 The code is pretty similar between each view.
-Depending on what we want to display, we can have the same code or add options specific to a View, for example, the ImageDraping to the Cesium one.
+Depending on what we want to display, we can have the same code or add options specific to a View, for example, the ImageDrapingLayer to the Cesium one.

 Here is an example of common and specific code for the View: